MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -FindTimeAutoScheduleDisabled
 This parameter is available only in the cloud-based service.

-The FindTimeAutoScheduleDisabled parameter enables or disables automatically scheduling the meeting once a consensus is reached in meeting polls using the FindTime Outlook add-in.
+The FindTimeAutoScheduleDisabled parameter manages organizer permission to enable or disable automatically scheduling the meeting once a consensus is reached in meeting polls using the FindTime Outlook add-in.
 Valid values are:

-- $true: After a consensus for the meeting time is reached, the meeting is automatically scheduled.
+- $true:  Reaching a consensus for the meeting time doesn't automatically schedule the meeting (Off).
+Setting is managed by the organization, cannot be changed by meeting organizer.
-- $false: Reaching a consensus for the meeting time doesn't automatically schedule the meeting.
+- $false: Reaching a consensus for the meeting time doesn't automatically schedule the meeting, but meeting organizer is allowed to set it On.

 For more information about FindTime, see [How to create a FindTime poll](https://support.microsoft.com/office/4dc806ed-fde3-4ea7-8c5e-b5d1fddab4a6).